settermjd/laminas-phone-number-validator/README.md

 }
 ```

-Or, use `composer require` to add it:
+Alternatively, use `composer require` to add it:

 ```bash
 composer require settermjd/laminas-twilio-phone-number-validator